Analytical Formula for Fractional-Order Conditional Moments of Nonlinear Drift CEV Process with Regime Switching: Hybrid Approach with Applications: The -state regime-switching NLD-CEV process

-Varying the parameter $\beta$ produces several well-known processes within the NLD-CEV framework.
-When $\beta = 1$, the model becomes an extended Cox–Ingersoll–Ross (ECIR) process, demonstrating mean-reversion characteristics.
-For $\beta = 0$, it aligns with the OU process, while for $\beta \rightarrow 2$, it approximates the lognormal process studied by Merton.
-Furthermore, for $\beta \in (0, \infty)$, the NLD-CEV process exhibits mean-reversion, and when $\beta = 3$, it corresponds to the inverse Feller (or 3/2) stochastic volatility model or 3/2-SVM.
+Varying the parameter $\beta$ produces several well-known processes within the NLD-CEV process.
+When $\beta = 1$, the model becomes the ECIR process; for $\beta = 0$, it aligns with the OU process; for~$\beta \rightarrow 2$, it approximates the lognormal process studied by Merton; and when $\beta = 3$, it corresponds to the inverse Feller (IF) or $3/2$~stochastic volatility model (SVM).

-Evidence suggests that nonlinearity in the drift component of the NLD-CEV model is particularly well-suited for modeling the behavior of financial derivatives, especially those influenced by interest rate dynamics~\cite{zhou2003ito}.
-For instance, empirical findings by Chan et al. demonstrate that models with $\beta > 2$ more effectively capture short-term rate movements compared to models where $\beta < 2$.
-The NLD-CEV process is divided into two cases, each characterized by a distinct range of values for $\beta$.
+Evidence suggests that nonlinearity in the drift component of the NLD-CEV process is particularly well-suited for modeling the behavior of financial derivatives, especially those influenced by interest~rate dynamics~\cite{zhou2003ito}.
+For instance, the empirical findings of Chan et al. \cite{chan1992empirical} demonstrate that models with~$\beta >2$ more effectively capture short-term rate movements compared with models where $\beta < 2$.
+The~NLD-CEV process is divided into two cases, each characterized by a distinct range of values for~$\beta$.
 In the first case, where $0 \leq \beta < 2$, we set $\beta = \frac{2\alpha - 1}{\alpha}$, and the process becomes

-To guarantee the existence of a unique pathwise strong solution for \eqref{main_process<2}, the two following existence and uniqueness conditions are required:
+To guarantee the existence of a unique pathwise strong solution for~\eqref{main_process<2}, the two following existence and uniqueness conditions are required.